fletcher/SimplenoteSync/README.txt

     3. Third line is the directory to be used for text files

+    4. Fourth (optional line) is a file extension to use (defaults to "txt" if none specified)

     Unfortunately, you have to install Crypt::SSLeay to get https to work.
     You can do this by running the following command as an administrator: